Xbox Series X restock update today: Track on Twitter, Walmart, Best Buy and more

 Where to buy Xbox Series X: Restock links and updates

-As of 6:50 a.m.
-ET on May 8, there is no Xbox Series X restock.
-However, the Microsoft Store and GameStop have Xbox Series S restock available now.
+As of 8 a.m.
+ET on May 9, there is no Xbox Series X restock.
+However, GameStop has Xbox Series S restock available now.
 (You'll find the links below).
 Make sure to bookmark our Xbox Series X restock tracker below for the latest Xbox restock updates.

 Xbox Series S: $394 @ GameStop